The best passes for cycling

 • Average slope: 8%

 • Why do it: Located in the French Alps, this pass is often included in the Tour de France.
-It offers a steady, challenging climb with stunning alpine scenery.
+It offers a steady and challenging climb, with magnificent alpine scenery.

 7. Col de l'Iseran (France)